Step 1

 Take the MCAT

 Below are the typical dates for ICOM’s application cycle.
-Always refer to AACOMAS for official deadlines.
+Always refer to AACOMAS for official deadlines and updates.

 Follow these steps to successfully complete your application to ICOM:

-Once complete, submit your AACOMAS application and pay the associated fees.
 AACOMAS will verify your academic records before releasing your application to ICOM.
+Verification time may vary depending on volume and completeness.

-Non-traditional applicants, career changers, military applicants, and students from medically underserved regions are strongly encouraged to apply.
+Non-traditional applicants, career changers, military applicants, and students from medically underserved regions or low-income levels are strongly encouraged to apply.

-ICOM evaluates applications as they are completed.
-Applying early improves your chances of:
+Because ICOM evaluates applications as they are completed, early submission improves your chances of:

-Competitive applicants submit primaries within the first 1–2 months of the cycle opening.
+Competitive applicants typically submit within the first one to two months after the AACOMAS application opens.

 Yes.
 A valid MCAT score is required for consideration.